ccnmtl/econplayground.js/README.md

 instructors can edit graphs.

 I'm not using [react-redux](https://github.com/reactjs/react-redux) for XHR calls.
-To me, redux has seems like a complicated solution to very simple problems: GET, PUT, and POST requests.
+To me, redux seems like a complicated solution to very simple problems: GET, PUT, and POST requests.
 I realize there are more complicated situations where I'm sure it's indispensable, but for now, I've been fine without it.
 But again, I need to branch out more